dsjove/3DPrinterCam/README.md

 - `M118 snapend` to end gcode before finalize
 - `M118 snappic` to end gcode after finalize

+You will need to copy MyConfig.hh to MyConfig.h and make any hardware declaration changes you need.

+## Status:

-I am cribbing a lot of logic from: [ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD) That project does a lot more than what we need and not exactly what we need.
+Much of the code is cribbed from: [ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD) That project does a lot more than what we need and not exactly what we need.
 Despite being a global-variable mess, it is an excellent source.

-## Code Status:

 I have not yet run an end to end time-lapse.
 Creating a timelapse is possible using the Arduino IDE Serial Monitor.
 The CamServer is nearly done enough to be able to test end-to-end.